dennissxz/data-science-handbook/_sources/31-regression/11-linear-models.md

 $$

 ```

-To compare two nested models
+$F$-test can be used to compare two nested models

 $$\begin{aligned}